irene2024hub/HUMAN-RESOURCE-DATA/README.md

-# #EXPECTED OUTCOME
+## EXPECTED OUTCOME

 **The report will deliver insights on:**

-* **Attrition Drivers: Factors like low job satisfaction, long working hours, poor management, or limited growth opportunities.
+* **Attrition Drivers: Factors like low job satisfaction, long working hours, poor management, or limited growth opportunities**.

 **Employee Segments at Risk: Identifying high-risk groups based on demographics, job roles, or tenure.**

-* Attrition Rate Forecast: **A projection of future attrition rates if current trends continue.**
+* Attrition Rate Forecast: A projection of future attrition rates if current trends continue.**

-* **Recommendations: **Strategies for HR to improve employee retention, such as policy changes, enhanced** ** training programs, and better compensation packages.**
+* **Recommendations: Strategies for HR to improve employee retention, such as policy changes, enhanced** **training programs, and better compensation packages.**

 ## Benefits of Analysis